Danh Sách

 `ProductName` VARCHAR(40) NOT NULL,

-`SupplierID` SMALLINT UNSIGNED NOT NULL,
+`SupplierID` SMALLINT UNSIGNED NOT NULL, -- one supplier only

 `CategoryID` TINYINT UNSIGNED NOT NULL,